 This article was updated on August 6th, 2023

-In this article I’ll teach owners how to identify fungal infections in your dog’s paws, how you might be able to manage them at home and how to recognise when veterinary intervention is necessary.
-The goal however, is not only treating existing fungal infections but also preventing them from recurring in the future by maintaining a healthy dog’s coat and body condition – I’ll provide some invaluable insights into how to do this.
+The goal however, is not only treating existing fungal infections but also preventing them from recurring in the future by maintaining a healthy dog’s coat and body condition – I’ll provide some helpful insights into how to do this.

 Symptoms of Fungal Infections in Dog Paws